rohbotics/pifi/README.md

 Your device should now be connected to your network.

-## Using a Button to Go force AP Mode
+## Using a Button to Start AP Mode
 When pifi starts without AP mode (because it connected to an existing network), if there is an input device specified in `pifi.conf` it will wait for a `KEY_CONFIG` press and start AP mode.

 On Magni, the input device is the `gpio-keys` driver, connected to a button on the sonar board.
 This allows the button to show up as a input device, with a name specified in the device tree file.
 The same name should be specified in `pifi.conf`, so that pifi can grab that device and listen for events.
 On a event that matches a `KEY_CONFIG` press,